Five Town Little League

 To honor that commitment, Five Town Little League requires all program participants and other individuals wishing to observe league activities to adhere to the following guidelines.

 Community sports activities for both youth and adults require careful consideration during the COVID-19 pandemic.
 Health experts recognize the role of outdoor recreation and exercise in promoting mental health, physical fitness, and cognitive development.
 Reducing exposure to respiratory droplets through physical distancing and face coverings, as well as increased hand hygiene and avoidance of shared and common touch items, remain the primary tools to mitigate the spread of COVID-19.
-Because of the increased possibility of infection through droplets, vigorous exercise in closely confined spaces should be avoided.
+When multiple mitigation strategies—including masking, physical distancing, hand hygiene, and ventilation—are consistently and correctly used, risk of transmission is decreased.

 If and when the state relaxes its requirements for Community Sports, Five Town Little League will loosen its requirements in a manner that continues to respect the health and safety of all members of our community.
 Decisions by the Five Town Little League Board of Directors are final on this topic.